Address Lookup in FileMaker using JSON

 After you’ve downloaded the database and presuming that you do use Crafty Clicks, you’ll need to update the $$Token variable in the Startup script with the access token details that Crafty Clicks will provide (it’ll look like a 20 character hexadecimal string with a hyphen between every block of 5 characters).
+Make sure that you put your token in quotes otherwise you'll get a "Table Cannot Be Found" error as FileMaker will try to resolve the token as a field.
 After the $$Token global variable is loaded, you should be able to enter a value into the “Postcode to search for” field on the Contact layout - click out of the field and you’ll be shown a popover with a portal of addresses (click one to select it).
 That’s all there is to it.

 Things to note:

 1. There are four scripts but you’ll only be interested in Address Lookup and Select Address.
 The Close Popover script is my way of ensuring that the address selector popover doesn’t close when it loses focus.
 That’s a handy piece of code right there so feel free to make use of it in your own work should it prove to be useful.

 2. The scripts make use of Virtual Lists which I’ll presume that you are at least aware of - if not, I recommend that do a bit of research and familiarise yourself with the technique.
 Suffice it to say, I created an AddressLookup table which is used to hold all of the addresses that the address lookup service will provide for the supplied postcode (one address per record).